About SAN policies

 Citrix Provisioning clients always failover to server side cache during boot when the vDisk mode is set to Cache in device RAM with overflow on hard disk.

 An option has been removed from the Cache type field in the vDisk Properties window.
-The option Cache on device hard disk is no longer available from the drop down menu because it does not support ASLR.
+The option Cache on device hard disk is no longer available from the list because it does not support ASLR.
 The replacement for this field is Cache in device RAM with overflow on hard disk.
 For more information, see Features removed from future releases.

 Resolving failover to server side caching during boot